oras-project/oras/docs/proposals/formatted-output.md

   - `MediaType`: media type of the referrer
   - `Size`: referrer file size in bytes
   - `Digest`: digest of the referrer
-  - `ArtifactType`: the type of a referrer
+  - `ArtifactType`: artifact type of a referrer
   - `Annotations`: contains arbitrary metadata of a referrer

 See an example: